heistp/irtt/README.md

 typically indicate more severe network conditions that should be corrected first anyway, perhaps before per-packet results matter.
-Note that in case of very high packet loss, the **total** number of packets received by the server but not returned to the client (which can be obtained using `-rs count/both` or `ReceivedStatsCount/ReceivedStatsBoth`) will still be correct, which will still provide an accurate _average_ loss percentage in each direction over the course of the test.
+Note that in case of very high packet loss, the **total** number of packets received by the server but not returned to the client (which can be obtained using `-stats=count/both` or `ReceivedStatsCount/ReceivedStatsBoth`) will still be correct, which will still provide an accurate _average_ loss percentage in each direction over the course of the test.